 Best: Spend It on an Experience

-If you meet your savings goals, and you don’t have high-interest debt to pay off, consider using your bonus to pay for a fun excursion with your spouse, family or friends, recommends Chad Smith, a certified financial planner with Financial Symmetry in Raleigh, N.C.
+If you meet your savings goals, and you don’t have high-interest debt to pay off, consider using your bonus to pay for a fun excursion with your spouse, family or friends, recommends Chad Smith, a certified financial planner with Financial Symmetry in Raleigh, North Carolina.

 “Research from the book ‘Happy Money’ showed incredible happiness returns from spending on memorable experiences,” he said.
 You’ll create memories that you can talk about for years and create more lasting enjoyment than you’d get with a material purchase.